 On a trek to see the gorillas, you’ll be hiking in the rainforest.
 As the name suggests, it’s rainy up there so you’ll want to be as waterproof as possible, especially if you’re carrying a camera.

 Lightweight, neutral coloured clothing: Quick dry clothing is best for trekking.
+We suggest bringing three fast-drying shirts with long sleeves.
 High humidity coupled with uphill trekking can be sweaty business.

-Waterproof trousers: It’s best to wear lightweight trousers that can tuck into socks or fit under gaiters for protection against stinging nettle.
+Waterproof trousers: It’s best to wear lightweight trousers that can tuck into socks or fit under gaiters for protection against stinging nettles.
+While we will provide waterproof gear should you need it, you may feel more comfortable in your own clothes.

 Safari sun hat: Rainy season or not, wherever you go in Africa a good coverage hat is essential.